AVSystem/developer-zone/docs/Anjay_integrations/ESP32_integration/M5Stick.md

 ![Client configuration](images/nvs_config.png "Client configuration"){: style="float: left;margin-right: 1177px;margin-top: 17px;"}

-## Step 4: Add device to the LwM2M Server
+## Step 4: Add device to Coiote DM

 To connect your M5Stick to the Coiote IoT Device Management LwM2M Server, use your access to a Coiote DM installation, or register at https://www.avsystem.com/try-anjay/ to get access.